ArdineJ/StoryApp/README.md

 # SARAN SUBMISSION
 ## Code Quality

-- [] Ensure clean code formatting.
+- [x] Ensure clean code formatting.
-  - [] Remove unused comments and code.
+  - [x] Remove unused comments and code.
-  - [] Maintain proper code indentation.
+  - [x] Maintain proper code indentation.
-  - [] Remove unused imports.
+  - [x] Remove unused imports.

 ## Custom View - EditText

-- [ ] Create a custom EditText that displays an error if the email format is incorrect.
+- [x] Create a custom EditText that displays an error if the email format is incorrect.

 ## Camera Integration

-- [ ] Add an option to capture images using the device's camera when adding a story.
+- [x] Add an option to capture images using the device's camera when adding a story.

 ## API Interaction

-- [ ] Ensure that the app waits for a successful or failed response before navigating to a new screen during registration, login, and story upload.
+- [x] Ensure that the app waits for a successful or failed response before navigating to a new screen during registration, login, and story upload.

 ## App Flow

-- [ ] After successful login, pressing the back button on the home page should exit the app, not return to the login page.
+- [x] After successful login, pressing the back button on the home page should exit the app, not return to the login page.
-- [ ] After a story is uploaded, pressing the back button on the home page should exit the app, not return to the upload page.
+- [x] After a story is uploaded, pressing the back button on the home page should exit the app, not return to the upload page.
-- [ ] After logging out, pressing the back button should exit the app, not return to the previous screen.
+- [x] After logging out, pressing the back button should exit the app, not return to the previous screen.

 ## Stack Widget

-- [ ] Implement a stack widget to display a list of stories.
+- [?]
+Implement a stack widget to display a list of stories.

 ## Localization

-- [ ] Add support for multi-language localization in the app.
+- [x] Add support for multi-language localization in the app.

 ## User Interaction with API

-- [ ] Display loading indicators when data is being fetched.
+- [x] Display loading indicators when data is being fetched.
-- [ ] Show informative error messages when requests fail.
+- [x] Show informative error messages when requests fail.
-- [ ] Provide user-friendly messages when no data is available.
+- [x] Provide user-friendly messages when no data is available.

 ## Architecture

-- [ ] Implement Android Architecture Components, including ViewModel and LiveData, correctly on all screens with business logic.
+- [x] Implement Android Architecture Components, including ViewModel and LiveData, correctly on all screens with business logic.

 ## Additional Improvements

-- [ ] Add any other recommended features or improvements as needed.
+- [] Add any other recommended features or improvements as needed.

 # Issue
 - [] eye still ketutup